Parsons Chameleon

 Did you know?

-The world’s fourth-largest island off the East African coast, Madagascar has an astounding degree of biodiversity and endemism.
-Its 3,000 miles of coastline feature extensive coral reef systems and mangrove swamps.
+This island is the world’s fourth-largest, located off the East African coast.
+It holds an astounding degree of biodiversity and endemism, and 3,000 miles of coastline feature extensive coral reefs and mangrove swamps.

 Explore Madagascar